yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

             }
         }

-        // We'll invoke onUserLeaving before onPause only if the launching
-        // activity did not explicitly state that this is an automated launch. mUserLeaving = (launchFlags & Intent.FLAG_ACTIVITY_NO_USER_ACTION) == 0;
+        mUserLeaving = (launchFlags & Intent.FLAG_ACTIVITY_NO_USER_ACTION) == 0;
         if (DEBUG_USER_LEAVING) Slog.v(TAG_USER_LEAVING,
                 "startActivity() => mUserLeaving=" + mUserLeaving);

-        // If the caller has asked not to resume at this point, we make note
-        // of this in the record so that we can skip it when trying to find
-        // the top running activity.
         if (!doResume) {
             r.delayedResume = true;
         }